Water Usage Charges Policy

 Water usage charges for tenants who are leaving their property

-Tenants who are leaving their current property, whether they are leaving FACS accommodation or transferring to another FACS property, are required to pay any actual water charges outstanding on their water usage account as at the end date of their tenancy.
-Once a tenant has left a property, FACS will not place any further water charges or adjustments on the tenant's water usage account.
+Tenants who are leaving their current property, whether they are leaving DCJ accommodation or transferring to another DCJ property, are required to pay any actual water charges outstanding on their water usage account as at the end date of their tenancy.
+Once a tenant has left a property, DCJ will not place any further water charges or adjustments on the tenant's water usage account.

 Assessing and providing a water usage allowance